 Lead support for the exhibition is generously provided by the Terra Foundation for American Art.
 Major support is provided by The Andy Warhol Foundation for the Visual Arts.
 The project is also supported in part by an award from the National Endowment for the Arts, the Bernstein Family Contemporary Art Fund, the Myers Foundations, the Block DEAI Fund, and the Block Board of Advisors.
-Generous support is contributed by William Spiegel and Lisa Kadin, the Alumnae of Northwestern University, the David C. and Sarajean Ruttenberg Arts Foundation, the Elizabeth F. Cheney Foundation, and by Lynne Jacobs.
+Generous support is contributed by William Spiegel and Lisa Kadin, the Alumnae of Northwestern University, the David C. and Sarajean Ruttenberg Arts Foundation, the Illinois Arts Council Agency, the Elizabeth F. Cheney Foundation, and by Lynne Jacobs.
 The related publication is co-published by The Block Museum of Art and Princeton University Press and is supported by Furthermore: a program of the J.M.
 Kaplan Fund and the Sandra L. Riggs Publication Fund.

 Aligned Academic Course: A Site of Struggle - Poetry, History and Social Justice

 Kaplan Institute for the Humanities - Winter 2022